Skip to main content

 include_keywordstrueGenerate keyword tags for each cluster.

-use_embedding_dedupfalseDeduplicate similar labels across clusters using embedding similarity.
+use_embedding_dedupfalseMerge similar labels across clusters using embedding similarity.

-cache_ttl_seconds604800Cache labels for this duration (default: 7 days).
+cache_ttl_seconds604800Cache labels for 7 days.
 Set to 0 to disable.

 Enrichment

-Apply cluster membership back to collections:
+Write cluster membership back into your source collections:

 curl -sS -X POST "$MP_API_URL/v1/clusters/{cluster_id}/enrich" \